-This isn’t an officially recognized eating disorder yet, but I believe that it can be a big problem for some.
-According to NEDA, the root cause of it can be a desire to control one’s life, as a way of finding safety, for an escape from fears, using food to create an identity, or trying to find spirituality through food.
+This isn’t an officially recognized eating disorder at this point, but I can see how it could be a big problem for some people.
+According to NEDA, the root cause can be a desire to control one’s life, as a way of finding safety, an escape from fears, using food to create an identity, or trying to find spirituality through food.

 Is there a difference between an eating disorder and having strict guidelines in your eating habits?

-I have been really thankful to see this addressed.
-Sometimes those who purposefully chose a certain lifestyle, or who have food allergies and intolerances are lumped in with those who have an obsessive, fearful relationship with food that causes them to make some of the same choices (such as eating an organic diet).
+Sometimes those who purposefully choose a certain lifestyle, or who have food allergies and intolerances, are lumped in with those who have an obsessive, fearful relationship with food that causes them to make some of the same choices (such as eating an organic diet).